 - Follow current Girl Guides Australia and State Girl Guides Organisation policies and procedures

-- Maintain records, manage correspondence and forms, fulfil reporting obligations and financial requirements
+- Maintain records, manage correspondence and forms, fulfill reporting obligations and financial requirements

-- Manage property issues and ensure equipment and property is adequately maintained
+- Manage property issues and ensure equipment and property are adequately maintained

 Building for the Future

-- Plan the continuous growth of Guiding and recruitment and retention of members
+- Plan the continuous growth of Girl Guiding and recruitment and retention of members

-- Undertake promotional activities to inform the community about Guiding
+- Undertake promotional activities to inform the community about Girl Guiding

 - Build relationships and communicate effectively with stakeholders in the community

-- Help other members abide by the principles and methods of Guiding
+- Help other members abide by the principles and methods of Girl Guiding.

 Being involved with Guide Units

-- Take appropriate opportunities to participate in ceremonies, events, campaigns and camps etc.
+- Take appropriate opportunities to participate in ceremonies, events, campaigns, camps, etc.

 Policy and Procedural Accountabilities